chuanpenghou/chuanpenghou.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
-* M.S. in Jekyll, GitHub University, 2014
-* B.S. in GitHub, GitHub University, 2012

 * **2022/11 – 2024/01**

   Visiting PhD student, IRAP, Toulouse, France in Space Physics

   Research field: Origin and evolution of Alfvénic switchbacks.

 * **2019 – present**

   PhD student, Peking University in Space Physics

   Research field: Dynamics of the solar atmosphere, Evolution of solar wind, Magnetic connectivity, Waves and turbulence in space plasma.

+* **2019**
-* **2019**              Bachelor’s degree, Peking University in Space Physics Thesis title: Dynamics of the charged particles from the Sun-grazing comet tail in the corona.
+   Bachelor’s degree, Peking University in Space Physics

+  Thesis title: Dynamics of the charged particles from the Sun-grazing comet tail in the corona.

-* **2015 – 2019**       Undergraduate, Peking University in Space Physic
+* **2015 – 2019**

+  Undergraduate, Peking University in Space Physic

 Work experience
 ======